cavai-research/Adonis-Queue/README.md

   `defaults to 0`
 - `retryAfter` - Delay for retries in seconds, so other jobs get chance to run, `defaults to 5`sec
-- `jobPath` - Filesystem path to job class, defaults to `path.relative(Application.appRoot, __filename)`
+- `classPath` - Filesystem path to job class, defaults to `path.relative(Application.appRoot, __filename)`

 ### Driver - database